Battle of Britain Day: RAF scramble

 At 14:00, No. 11 Group released 68 fighters.
-Hornchurch's No. 603 and No. 222 Squadron RAF committed 20 Spitfires to Sheerness at 20000 ft.
-The squadrons would fail to find each other, going into action singly.
-At Debden, No. 17 Squadron RAF, No. 257 Squadron RAF sent 20 Hurricanes to Chelmsford at 15000 ft.
-Kenley dispatched No. 501 and 605 Squadrons with 17 Hurricanes to Kenley at just 5000 ft.
-North Weald ordered No. 249 and 504 Squadrons to cover Hornchurch at 15000 ft.
+Hornchurch's Nos.
+603 and 222 Squadrons committed 20 Spitfires to Sheerness at 20000 ft.
+The squadrons failed to find each other and went into action singly.
+At Debden, Nos.
+17 and 257 Squadrons sent 20 Hurricanes to Chelmsford at 15000 ft.
+Kenley dispatched Nos.
+501 and 605 Squadrons with 17 Hurricanes to Kenley at just 5000 ft.
+North Weald ordered Nos.
+249 and 504 Squadrons to cover Hornchurch at 15000 ft.

 Just five minutes later, the German bombers began splitting into three groups, heading for the coast between Dungeness and Dover.
 Park decided to scramble four more squadrons.
 When it became apparent that five concentrations of Bf 109s were taking the direct route to London on free-hunting patrols, Park scrambled eight more squadrons.
-No. 11 Group dispatched Biggin Hill's No. 41 Squadron RAF, followed by 92 Squadron.
-The force could put up 20 Spitfires.
+No. 11 Group dispatched Biggin Hill's No. 41 Squadron, followed by No. 92 Squadron, together totalling 20 Spitfires.
 They were directed to Hornchurch at 20000 ft.
-At 12:10, Northolt No. 1 (Canadian) and 229 Squadrons sent 21 Hurricanes to Northolt.
-North Weald sent nine Hurricanes of No. 46 Squadron to the London Docks.
-Biggin Hill sent another wave, No. 72 and No. 66 Squadron RAF, with 20 Spitfires to Biggin Hill at 20000 ft.
-Debden was called into action again and ordered No. 73 Squadron RAF to Maidstone at 15000 ft.
-Beginning at 12:15, Kenley dispatched No. 253 Squadron RAF with nine Hurricanes to guard the airfield.
-RAF Tangmere was in action for the first time, sending Nos.
-213 and No. 607 Squadron RAF's 23 Hurricanes to defend Kenley and Biggin Hill.
+At 12:10, Northolt sent 21 Hurricanes of Nos.
+1 (Canadian) and 229 Squadrons to Northolt while North Weald sent nine Hurricanes of No. 46 Squadron to the London Docks.
+Biggin Hill sent another wave, Nos.
+72 and No. 66 Squadrons, with 20 Spitfires to Biggin Hill at 20000 ft.
+Debden was called into action again and ordered No. 73 Squadron to Maidstone at 15000 ft.
+Beginning at 12:15, Kenley dispatched No. 253 Squadron with nine Hurricanes to guard the airfield.
+RAF Tangmere was in action for the first time, sending 23 Hurricanes of Nos.
+213 and 607 Squadrons to defend Kenley and Biggin Hill.
 The largest contingent came from No. 12 Group.
-Duxford, or the "Big Wing", No. 19, 242, 302, 310 and 311 Squadrons, with 20 Spitfires and 27 Hurricanes, were ordered to Hornchurch at 25000 ft.
+Duxford, or the "Big Wing", Nos.
+19, 242, 302, 310 and 311 Squadrons, with 20 Spitfires and 27 Hurricanes, were ordered to Hornchurch at 25000 ft.
 Middle Wallop committed No. 238 Squadron and 12 Hurricanes to the Kenley area.

 By the time Park decided to launch his third wave, the first engagements were taking place.
 At 14:20, he ordered No. 11 Group's No. 303 (Polish) Squadron and its nine Hurricanes to Northolt at 20000 ft.
-Tangmere scrambled No. 602 Squadron RAF and 12 Spitfires to loiter over Kenley, Biggin Hill and Gravesend.
-Meanwhile, No. 10 Group RAF were ordered into action.
-A request was made for No. 609 Squadron and 13 Spitfires to climb to 15000 ft over Kenley.
-This squadron left Middle Wallop at 14:28.
+Tangmere scrambled No. 602 Squadron and 12 Spitfires to loiter over Kenley, Biggin Hill and Gravesend.
+Meanwhile, No. 10 Group were ordered into action with a request for protection over Kenley.
+Thirteen Spitfires of No. 609 Squadron were dispatched from Middle Wallop at 14:28, and soon reached 15000 ft over Kenley.

-The RAF now had 276 Spitfires and Hurricanes in the air.
+The RAF now had 276 Spitfires and Hurricanes in the air while the Luftwaffe had 475.
 The Germans outnumbered the British in this raid by two to one.
-More seriously, for every two RAF fighters, there were three Bf 109s.
+More importantly, for every two RAF fighters, there were three Bf 109s.